Level: 3 | Duration: 2 Years | Start Date: September

 What is this course about?

-Entry Requirements: A minimum of 5 GCSEs at grade 9 – 4 including a grade 4 in English language and Maths.
+Entry Requirements: A minimum of 5 GCSEs at grade 9 – 4 including a grade 4 in English Language, Maths, and 4:4 in Science.
 Students must also have a clear DBS.

 What will I learn on this course?:

 Units will be studied over two academic years, including:

 - Observation and Assessment